pingcap/tidb-dev-guide/src/understand-tidb/privilege-management.md

 1. During plan building you can attach `visitInfo` to the plan (examples: [`SET CONFIG`](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/planner/core/planbuilder.go#L745), [`SHOW BACKUPS`](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/planner/core/planbuilder.go#L2378-L2380))

-2. In the executor function which handles the statement (examples: [`DROP USER`](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/executor/simple.go#L1150-L1170)).
+2. In the executor function which handles the statement (examples: [`SHOW PROCESSLIST`](https://github.com/pingcap/tidb/blob/1a54708a7f8f86515236626c78e97a33d8adf583/executor/show.go#L368-L380)).

 The first option is recommended, as it is much less verbose.
-However, `visitInfo` can only attach additional privilege checks with an `AND` semantic.
-In the `DROP USER` example linked above, the MySQL compatible behavior is that either the `DELETE` privilege on the `mysql.user` table *or* the `CREATE USER` privilege is required (with some additional exceptions on if the user is a "SYSTEM_USER").
+However, `visitInfo` does not handle cases where the statement can behave differently depending on the permissions of the user executing it.
+All users can execute the `SHOW PROCESSLIST` statement, but to see the sessions of other users requires the `PROCESS` privilege.

-There are also similar complex examples in `information_schema` tables and commands such as `SHOW PROCESSLIST` where the result of the statement depends on the permissions of the user executing it.
+`visitInfo` also does not support the case that a statement requires either `XYZ` **or** `ZYX` as a permission.
+An example of this, is that dropping a user in MySQL requires either the `CREATE USER` privilege, or the `DELETE` privilege on the `mysql.user` table.
+Permissions can only be attached in `visitInfo` with an **AND** semantic.

 ### Manually checking with the privilege manager